OpenGenderTracking/globalnamedata/README.md

 The easiest way to set up Global Name Data is to install it as an R package with [devtools](https://github.com/hadley/devtools).
 With `devtools` installed you can install the package directly from github with `install_github("globalnamedata", "OpenGenderTracking")`.
 Dependencies will be automatically installed.

-The package includes functions to process name data and classify by gender as well as datasets (in compressed `.RData` files) for name data.
-Also included are functions to download the name data from available sources yourself in order to maintain reproducibility.
+Once installed, the package will make available datasets (in compressed `.RData` format) for each source of name data as well as functions to process and check that data against available records.

 ## Not an R user?